SynTexDZN/homebridge-syntex-knx/README.md

 - For boolean devices: `true` / `false` *( switch, outlet, led )*
 - For numeric devices: `10` / `12.4` *( blind, humidity, light, temperature )*
 - For accessories with multiple service types add `&type=`  **SERVICETYPE**
-- For accessories with multiple services with more than one of the same service types add `&counter=`  **SERVICENUMBER** *( First of that type = 0, second = 1 .. )*
+- For accessories with multiple services with more than one of the same service type add `&counter=`  **SERVICENUMBER** *( First of that type = 0, second = 1 .. )*

 **Example:**  `http://homebridge.local:1714/devices?id=ABCDEF1234567890&value=true&brightness=100`\